LIMITED TIME OFFER BLACK FRIDAYsale

 Unsaturated fats provide the essentials you need from fat and can help to improve health in the process.

 Saturated and trans fats are those that you need to keep an eye on.
-Most professionals will recommend keeping saturated fat intake to less than 10 percent of your daily calories.
+Most professionals will recommend keeping saturated fat intake to less than 10% of your daily calories.
 Trans fat is not natural and is easier to avoid.
 Be mindful of the trans fat content when eating frozen or processed foods and limit fried foots to occasional treats.

 Polyunsaturated fat is broadly considered one of the "healthy" fats that most people could include more of in their diet.
 Trans fats like those plentiful in processed foods are widely considered unhealthy and a contributing factor to the spread of obesity and metabolic conditions in Americans today.